DASH: Faster Shampoo via Batched Block Preconditioning and Efficient Inverse-Root Solvers: Experimental Results

 \section{Experimental Results}

 We now show practical results for \method compared to Distributed Shampoo (denoted by \textbf{DIST}) with respect to validation perplexity and running time of optimizer step.

 \textbf{Setting.} We pretrain a Llama model with 953M parameters with embedding size $E=2048$, sequence length $1024$ and $2M$ token batch size with Chinchilla-optimal~\cite{hoffmann2022chinchilla} token counts (20 tokens/parameter) from the C4 dataset~\cite{raffel2020c4}, which results in $9089$ optimization steps.
 We run 3 seeds for each experiment and show the average validation perplexity and running times.
-Since the converged runs are extremely stable, we omit standard deviations in the reporting of results.
+Since the converged runs are extremely stable when using Multi-PowerIteration, we omit standard deviations when reporting the results in this section and present the standard deviations in Appendix~\ref{appendix:stdev}.
+We present a preliminary set of results for Computer Vision in Appendix~\ref{appendix:DASH-for-CV}.

 \textbf{Learning Rate.} Since we use Adam grafting for both Shampoo implementations, we first run a grid search for AdamW and choose the learning rate that achieved the lowest validation perplexity to be used for our Shampoo runs.
 We found that the learning rate $\eta_*=\textrm{1e-3}$ performed the best across our grid $\eta \in \{\textrm{1e-4, 2e-4, 4e-4, 1e-3, 2e-3, 4e-3}\}$.
 The running time for the forward and backward passes will be the same for all models, and we only focus on measuring the running time of the optimizer step.